Council greenlights feasibility reports for Hermosa Beach dog park

 The designer was more optimistic about the Greenbelt location, expressing “confidence that this area would be feasible for a dog park or dog run and identified it as the preferred location among the two sites considered,” the City’s staff report read.

-However, A 1989 ordinance mandates dogs be on leash in the Greenbelt.
+However, a 1989 ordinance mandates dogs be on leash in the Greenbelt.
 A public vote would be required to amend the ordinance and placed on this November’s ballot.

 Some residents in attendance had concerns about the environmental and financial obligations.